Maryam-Taherzadeh/Molecular_Dynamic_Simulation-/README.md

 7. **Allosteric Site Identification**:
    - Discover new pockets on the protein away from the active site that could be targeted.

----

-If you're curious, I can show an example workflow or walk through an MD simulation setup for a drug-protein interaction.
-Interested?